janko/sequel-activerecord_connection/README.md

 ActiveRecord connection for database interaction.

-This can be useful if you're using a library that uses Sequel for database interaction (e.g. [Rodauth]), but you want to avoid creating a separate database connection.
+This can be useful if you're using a library that uses Sequel for database interaction (e.g. [Rodauth] or [rom-sql]), but you want to avoid creating a separate database connection.
 Or if you're transitioning from ActiveRecord to Sequel, and want the database connection to be shared.

 It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both the native ones and JDBC (JRuby).
 Other adapters might work too,